John Paul is a now retired academic with a background in psychology and philosophy.

 Giuditta Dembech, a friend and collaborator who has extensively written about Rol (e.g., Dembech, 2005), noted that ‘Entering his apartment was crossing a threshold into a marvelous place.
 One felt like Alice in Wonderland.’
-(History Channel, 2014).
+(History Channel, 2014, MT).
 And Remo Lugli wrote that Rol’s home ‘appeared to many as a place to dream about yet unreachable, a fairy tale address.
 Among his admirers, if one could boast of having been received by Rol at his home, he was looked upon as a rarity, as a person blessed by destiny, and was immediately overwhelmed by questions’ (1997, p.
-29).
+29, MT).

-A skeptic would likely find this line of reasoning entirely serviceable as a way of dismissing the reality of the many ‘impossible things’ attributed to Rol, which deeply challenge the established intellectual order, and offend the narrow rationality upon which a materialist’s world view is based (see also Quester, 2019b, 2019c).
-The skeptic’s explanation is most likely the correct one, she might argue, since it is by far the simplest, and based upon, not just scientistic prejudices, but the evidence of our lives, in which the marvellous rarely if at all makes its appearance for most of us.
+A skeptic would likely find this line of reasoning entirely serviceable as a way of dismissing the reality of the many ‘impossible things’ attributed to Rol, which deeply challenged the established intellectual order and offended the narrow rationality upon which a materialist’s worldview is based (see also Quester, 2019b, 2019c).
+The skeptic’s explanation is most likely the correct one, she might argue, since it is by far the simplest and based upon not just scientistic prejudices, but the evidence of our lives, in which the marvelous rarely if at all makes its appearance for most of us.
 This sort of reasoning is often seen as a loose interpretation of Ockham’s razor.
-This would be ironic in this context, considering that the franciscan friar used it to defend the reality of miracles...
+This would be ironic in this context, considering that the Franciscan friar had used it to defend the reality of miracles . . .

 But then again, how really plausible, rational, and ‘simple’ is such a view?
-Rol produced his phenomena for over 60 years, in the presence of a conspicuous number of people: decent and honourable so-called ‘ordinary’ citizens, as well as denizens of the high society, many highly educated professionals including physicians and surgeons who did not hesitate to draw from his mysterious gifts in the more difficult cases, and a large number of internationally acclaimed personalities, who presumably did not need to accrue extra glamour from the frequentation of Mr. Rol.
-Were they all self-deluded, or worse still tacit accomplices in a deception that went on for so long?
+Rol produced his phenomena for over 60 years in the presence of a conspicuous number of people: decent and honorable ‘ordinary’ citizens, as well as denizens of the high society, many highly educated professionals, including physicians and surgeons who did not hesitate to draw from his mysterious gifts in the more difficult cases, and a large number of internationally acclaimed personalities, who presumably did not need to accrue extra glamour from the frequentation of Mr. Rol.
+Were they all self-deluded, or worse still, tacit accomplices in a deception that went on for so long?

 Mariano Tomatis, a skeptic, recognizes that mere tricks could not have sufficed in creating a prestige as broad as the one Rol enjoyed.
 What is needed, it seems, is to realize that Rol had extraordinary charisma.
-His very presence - people often commented upon his commanding physique, his penetrating eyes, his authoritative manners, especially his awesome reputation, and the aura of mystery that surrounded him - enabled him ‘to act on the perception of those who saw him in action, managing even to shape the inner world of his spectators’ (Tomatis, 2009).
-In other words, Rol could induce people to perceive - and to further convince themselves that they were actually seeing - what was not there, or rather what he wanted them to believe was there: nothing else was needed.
+His very presence - people often commented upon his commanding physique, his penetrating stare, his authoritative manners, especially his awesome reputation, and the aura of mystery that surrounded him - enabled him ‘to act on the perception of those who saw him in action, managing even to shape the inner world of his spectators’ (Tomatis, 2009).
+Quite a formidable power indeed.
+But where could such remarkable charisma have come from?
+What could have brought it about?

-Max Weber (1864-1920), the immensely influential sociologist, wrote extensively upon the origins of authority in society, including what he referred to as 'pure charisma' (see Hansen, 2001).
-And he emphasized that the granting of such charismatic authority demands that the recipient first prove him- or herself by performing miracles, by displaying superior paranormal powers.
-In Weber’s view then the display of such powers is the precondition for a person’s charisma, whereas in Tomati’s thinking as I understand it the attribution of paranormal powers, which led people to perceive and believe in accordance with the charismatic’s Rol’s wishes, resulted from his otherwise acquired authority.
+Max Weber (1864-1920), the immensely influential sociologist, wrote extensively about the origins of authority in society, including what he referred to as 'pure charisma' (see Hansen, 2001).
+And he emphasized that the granting of such charismatic authority always demands that the recipient first prove him- or herself by performing miracles, by displaying superior paranormal powers.
+In Weber’s view, the display of such powers is the precondition for a person’s charisma, whereas in Tomati’s thinking, the attribution of paranormal powers, which led people to perceive and believe in accordance with the charismatic’s Rol’s wishes, resulted from his otherwise acquired authority.
 Were Rol’s remarkable personal attributes enough?
 Unlikely.
 What then?
 Plain trickery?
-If so we are back to the beginning, for Tomatis doubts this to be a sufficient factor.
+If so, we are back to the beginning, for Tomatis doubts this to be a sufficient factor.

-The question of whether Rol was but an illusionist in turn begs the question of his motivations, and of his character.
+The question of whether Rol was but an illusionist, in turn, begs the question of his motivations and his character.
 Was he the kind of person who could be tempted by a long life of deceit?
-What could he gain from it, given that beyond a selected group of friends and acquaintances he always refused to give public demonstrations of his abilities, refused to appear in TV shows, declined to be turned into a celebrity or a sort of guru surrounded by throngs of adoring disciples, never accepted any money from those he helped, and indeed frequently and generously helped people in material, physical and psychological distress?
+What could he gain from it, given that beyond a selected group of friends and acquaintances, he always refused to give public demonstrations of his abilities; to appear in TV shows; to be turned into a celebrity or a sort of guru surrounded by throngs of adoring disciples; never accepted any money from those he helped, and indeed frequently and generously helped people in material, physical and psychological distress?
 With very few exceptions, he was the recipient of a very large number of attestations of, not just his extraordinary abilities, but also of his benevolent personality and ethical scruples.

-I reported in a previous article (Quester 1919a) some comments about his abilities; I may add just another one here: Prof. Giorgio Di Simone wrote that Rol ‘is beyond discussion one of the human beings most endowed with those capabilities which through their effects supersede the ordinary barriers of the physical, psychical and spiritual world, [thus enabling him] to draw on a multiplicity of perceptions and paranormal manifestations that raise him to his own dimension, a superhuman dimension...’
-(Lugli, 1997, p.
-172).
+I reported in a previous article (Quester 1919a) some comments about his abilities; I may add just another one here: Prof. Giorgio Di Simone wrote that Rol ‘is beyond discussion one of the human beings most endowed with those capabilities which through their effects supersede the ordinary barriers of the physical, psychical and spiritual world, [thus enabling him] to draw on a multiplicity of perceptions and paranormal manifestations that raise him to his own dimension, a superhuman dimension . . . ’ (Lugli, 1997, p.
+172, MT).

-Rol was a friend of the Agnelli family, the powerful founders of the then Turin based automaker FIAT, and of Vittorio Valletta, its CEO of from 1946 to 1966, who wrote of his ‘admiration’ for Rol and his ‘ultra-humanitarian work’.
-Cesare Romiti, another legendary CEO of FIAT spoke of him as a ‘mystery’ which ‘defies comprehension’.
+Rol was a friend of the Agnelli family, the powerful founders of the then Turin-based automaker FIAT, and of Vittorio Valletta, its CEO from 1946 to 1966, who wrote of his ‘admiration’ for Rol and his ‘ultra-humanitarian work.’
+Cesare Romiti, another legendary CEO of FIAT, spoke of him as a ‘mystery’ which ‘defies comprehension.’

 Rol’s Spiritual Views